-‘Party and Family splits’ WhatsApp status of Supriya sule
+‘Party and Family splits’ WhatsApp status of Supriya Sule

 NEW DELHI: After the sudden developments in Maharashtra, Supriya Sule changed her WhatsApp status and wrote “Party and Family splits”.

-This was not a situation the Pawars may have wanted, but it could be a blessing in disguise for Sharad Pawar said sources, as Sharad Pawar will be able to settle his daughter Supriya Sule as the undisputed leader of the Nationalist Congress Party (NCP).
+This was not a situation the Pawars may have wanted, but it could be a blessing in disguise for Sharad Pawar said sources, as Sharad Pawar will be able to settle his daughter Supriya Sule as the undisputed leader of the NCP.

 It was Ajit Pawar who had restricted Supriya Sule’s operation to Delhi only, but of late Sule was trying to take control of the party in the state.